ioquake/launch/README.md

 THE AS OF YET NOT OFFICIALLY NAMED LAUNCHER FOR IOQ3
 ====================================================

 The launcher for ioquake3.
-Built with QT, written in C++
+Built with QT, written in C++.

+This project's goal as an updater is to get everyone on Windows, OS X, and Linux onto modern versions of ioquake3, and keep them up-to-date in a style similar to other stand-alone launcher/updater systems for games that aren't on major digital-distribution platforms.

+As a launcher this project should enable easy access to ioquake3 features that are otherwise buried in wikis, forums, and README files.

+Future goals could include the ability to launch an encapsulated mod for quake 3 or standalone games and keep them updated and on the latest versions of ioquake3 as well.

 ROADMAP
 =======